spacemeshos/go-spacemesh/merkle/readme.md

 ### Additional Explainers

 The optimization ideas for Merkle trees are from `ethereum tries`.
+As described above, we use our own different optimizations in some cases. for example, we do not use path prefixed metadata.
 More info here:

 - https://easythereentropy.wordpress.com/2014/06/04/understanding-the-ethereum-trie/
 - https://blog.ethereum.org/2015/11/15/merkling-in-ethereum/